NicolasGuilloux/chaplean-dto-handler-bundle/Doc/ParamConverter.md

 ### Default behaviour

 By default, the converter will validate the output and throw a `400 Bad Request` code if there is any violation.
-The content of the message will be the list of violations formatted in JSON.
+The content of the message will be the list of violations.

 ### Global validation groups